daudix/daudix.one/content/commissions/index.md

 Open slots: <mark>4/4</mark> Small Scale • <mark>2/2</mark> Large Scale.

 Hello and welcome to my commissions page.
-Here you can commission me to do a wide range of designs, including but not limited to: logos, icons, personal websites, motion design, and video editing.
+Here you can commission me to do a wide range of designs, including but not limited to: logos, personal websites, motion design, and video editing.

 You can see some of my work on the [design](@/design/index.md) page.